Section1: Data publication

-- Continuing to identify apprenticeship opportunities for Care Experienced Young People through our Step Forward Employability Programme.
+- Continuing to identify ring-fenced apprenticeship opportunities for Care Experienced Young People through our Step Forward Employability Programme.

 - Continuing to identify supported apprenticeship opportunities for individuals with additional learning needs, through linking with local colleges.

-- Continued implementation of the Procurement process and engagement with local providers to ensure we have training providers available to deliver the qualifications we need, in a timely and efficient manner.
+- Continued implementation of the procurement process and engagement with local providers to ensure we have training providers available to deliver the qualifications we need, in a timely and efficient manner.